-Science fiction sometimes serves as a useful device in several ways and one way it is useful is to act as a mirror so we can see ourselves and where we are going more clearly by prophesizing the future to some degree, it can serve as a warning to change the way we do things or even the ways we think about our approach to life.
-Some examples that serve well in this manner are George Orwell’s “1984”, and Aldous Huxley’s “Brave New World”.
+Science fiction can sometimes serve as a useful device in several ways beyond simple story-telling.
+One common way it’s useful is to act as a mirror so we can see ourselves and where we are going more clearly by prophesizing the future to some degree.
+Science fiction can serve as a warning to change course, the way we do things, or even the ways we think about our approach to life.
+Some examples of stories that serve well in this manner are George Orwell’s “1984”, and Aldous Huxley’s “Brave New World.”

-That said it’s also a very darkly amusing social satire that is nightmarish while also amusingly exploiting the absurdities of what we endure and impose upon ourselves in an effort to make our world a place that adheres to the ideal of modern civilization that best benefits everyone equally, in this case even if it kills the very ones it is designed to benefit.
+That said, it’s also a very darkly amusing and nightmarish social satire.
+Brazil amusingly exploits the absurdities of what we endure and impose upon ourselves in an attempt make our world a place that adheres to the ideal of modern civilization that best benefits everyone equally.
+Or, in this case, even if it kills the very ones, it is designed to benefit.
 Somewhere along the way, common sense took a holiday and never came back.

 This world is literally upside-down, expressed in Gilliam’s delightful talent for visual humor by having the women wear hats that strongly resemble shoes.
-The director’s sense of visual humor is almost unparalleled and he really goes to town here.
+The director’s sense of visual humor is almost unparalleled, and he goes to town here.
 It’s a dreary world, from claustrophobic offices and living spaces to the absurd gigantic gothic structures that house the bloated Ministry Of Information that controls everything.
-His vision of the future is is a creation that screams for a morsel of grass or a tree. something to remind us of the world that somehow got left behind and was replaced by an unsolvable tangle of pipes and ducts that are omnipresent and never ending.
+His vision of the future is a creation that screams for a morsel of grass or a tree.
+Something to remind us of the world that somehow got left behind and was replaced by an unsolvable tangle of pipes and ducts that are omnipresent and never-ending.

-When you can’t beat them join them.
+Like the saying says, ‘when you can’t beat them join them.’
 In a world gone insane what better way to deal with it than by going insane yourself?
 Gillim seems to be implying this might be the only cure or at least, means of escape.
-The film is rich with memorable scenes that remain etched in your brain after viewing this indelible classic.
+The film is rich with memorable scenes that remain etched in your brain after viewing this enduring classic.

-As Sam’s break from reality deepens it becomes more difficult to know what is really occurring in reality and what are hallucinations.
-Some of the film’s most memorable scenes are Sam’s daydreams about saving the fantasy damsel in distress he fantasizes about on a regular basis, he adopts the persona of a heroic battle angel that fights with dark demonic figures.
+As Sam’s break from reality deepens, it becomes more difficult to know what is occurring in fact and what are hallucinations.
+Some of the film’s most memorable scenes are Sam’s daydreams about saving the damsel in distress he fantasizes about on a regular basis; he adopts the persona of a heroic battle angel that fights with dark demonic figures.
 Gilliam excels at depicting the stuff of dreams.
 The entire film is a visual treat.

 Brazil is not only a darkly amusing and excellent social satire it also speaks to the human condition and the possibility that sometimes the solution to our problems might be easier if we would stop letting progress and ourselves get in the way.